Instant Pot Crispy Pork Carnitas

 How to make Instant Pot Crispy Pork Carnitas:

-2. Prep the spice rub.
-Combine the sugar, salt, pepper, paprika, cayenne pepper, and garlic powder.
-OR, head to my large batch dry rub post, and keep it in a Tupperware for a rainy day.
+Prep the spice rub.
+Combine the brown sugar, kosher salt, black pepper, paprika, cayenne pepper, and garlic powder in a small mixing bowl.
+Stir well.

 Pro-Tip: Make my large-batch dry rub, and keep it on hand for all the things, including: